OhGreat/es_for_rl_experimentation/README.md

 ## Prerequisites

-In order to use this repository, a `Python 3` environment is required, with the packages specified in the `requirements.txt` file, in the main directory, which can be installed with pip by running the following command, from the `main directory`:
+In order to use this repository, a `Python 3` environment is required, with the packages specified in the `requirements.txt` file, in the main directory.
+To install the requirements with pip, run the following command from the `main directory`:
 ```
 pip install -r requirements.txt
 ```